Raise Hell

-Raise Hell is a Swedish thrash metal band from Stockholm, Sweden.
-The group changed names several times in their early history; their first demo, 1997's Nailed, was released under the name In Cold Blood, a name they abandoned for Raise Hell after signing with Nuclear Blast—which they did while still in their teens.
-After the album's release the group toured Europe with Dismember, Children of Bodom, and others.
-Their second album, Not Dead Yet, was released in 1999 and produced by Anders Fridén (of In Flames), and was followed by a tour with Destruction.
+Raise Hell is a Swedish thrash metal band from Stockholm.
+The group changed names several times early on.
+They released the 1997 demo Nailed as In Cold Blood, which they changed to Raise Hell after signing with Nuclear Blast.
+After the album's release, the group toured Europe with Dismember, Children of Bodom, and others.
+Their second album, Not Dead Yet, was released in 1999 and produced by Anders Fridén of In Flames, followed by a tour with Destruction.
 After further touring and appearances at the Wacken Open Air festival, the group returned to the studio in 2002 for Wicked Is My Game.
-Guitarist Jonas von Wowern (Nilsson) did the vocals for the first three albums.
-In 2002 Jimmy Fjällendahl joined the band as vocalist, so Jonas could focus on playing guitar.
+Guitarist Jonas von Wowern (Nilsson) sang on the first three albums.
+In 2002, singer Jimmy Fjällendahl joined the band; von Wowern focused on guitar.
 The group signed with Black Lodge Records in 2004; City of the Damned followed in 2006, and another tour of Europe with Necrophobic and Origin Blood followed later that year.